Monthly Archives: November 2010

 Bikeathon at Central Park

-On my second Saturday here, David took me biking at Central Park; as for my most favorite New York moments, this one has definitely climbed the charts (sorry for the tacky Serendipity reference), a perfect contrast to my ordinary Central Park experience in 2008.
+On my second Saturday here, David took me to my first ever Central Park bike ride.
+As for my most favorite New York moments, this one has definitely climbed the charts (sorry for the tacky Serendipity reference).
+What a contrast to my “ordinary” Central Park experience in 2008!

-If you’re my Facebook friend I’m pretty sure you’ve come across this album already, but just for purpose of catching up with my blogger duties, here are some of the photos from that Central Park trip. :)
+If you’re my Facebook friend I’m pretty sure you’ve come across this album already, but blogger duties, here are some of the photos from that Central Park trip. :)

-I can’t get over the photographs David took from that day.
+I can’t get over these photographs David took from that day.
 He was actually taking these shots!
-With his heavy Nikon D90!
-And with one hand!
-From his moving bike!!
-How awesome is my fiance, huh? <3
+With his heavy Nikon D90!!
+With one hand!!!
+From his moving bike!!!
+How awesome is my fiance? <3

 We stopped by the Bethesda Fountain to take photos.

-..and by this lake, just because I had a photo of that building in the background last time I was here and I thought it looked really pretty in picture.
+..and by this lake, just because I had a photo of that building in the background last time I was here and I thought it was really pretty.

 And then we stopped over to take photos by the trees and the leaves.